grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 xk6-browser/02 BrowserContext.md

 excerpt: "xk6-browser: BrowserContext Class"
 ---

-BrowserContexts provide a way to operate multiple independent browser sessions, with separate pages, cache and cookies.
-When a browser is launched, a default BrowserContext is created.
+`BrowserContext`s provide a way to operate multiple independent browser sessions, with separate pages, cache and cookies.
+When a browser is launched, a default `BrowserContext` is created.

+A `BrowserContext` is created using the [Browser](/javascript-api/xk6-browser/browser) type.

 If a page opens another page, e.g. with a `window.open` call, the popup will belong to the parent page's browser context.